 UNLESS OTHERWISE STATED ALL MEETINGS ARE IN THE CORN EXCHANGE IN KIDDERMINSTER TOWN HALL

 All meetings start at 2pm.
 There is a small entry fee, payable at the door, which includes refreshments.
+Also a monthly raffle loosely linked to the talk!
 All are welcome.

 MEETINGS FOR 2018

 Tuesday 24th July – ‘The Viking Age – Including the Staffordshire Hoard’.
 Ron Gallivan describes its effect on Britain and the Saxon items probably looted and dropped by raiding Vikings.
 This follows the usual short AGM.

 Tuesday 25th September – ‘Ironside the Sequel’.
 Heather Flack returns to continue the amazing story of what happened to Edmund Ironside’s children following his death in 1016.

 Tuesday 23rd October – ‘Three Suffragists from the Wyre Forest area’.
 Gay Hill will reflect on the story of suffragists Eliza Sturge, Eliza Ashford and Ethel May Downing, all with links to the local area.

 Tuesday 27th November – ‘After the Deluge’.
 Caroline Hall will give us some very timely thoughts on the impact of World War I on the Home Front, some 100 years after it came to a close.

 Tuesday 11th December – ‘Members’ Christmas Social’.
 A festive celebration for members.
 Audience participation encouraged.
 ‘The Grace Notes’ will again perform Carols and other songs.
 Please share with us any poems, stories or anecdotes you have.
 This takes place upstairs in the King Charles Room.